-At UBC, he is a member of the executive committee of the Centre for Migration Studies, an advisory board member at the Centre for European Studies, and an affiliated faculty with the Asian Canadian and Asian Migration Studies program.
+At UBC, he is a member of the executive committee of the Centre for Migration Studies, a member at the Centre for European Studies, and an affiliated faculty with the Asian Canadian and Asian Migration Studies program.

 Before joining UBC, Gaoheng held positions as Assistant Professor of Italian Cinema at the University of Toronto and as a Provost’s Postdoctoral Scholar in the Humanities (now the USC Society of Fellows) at the University of Southern California.
 A Hangzhou native, he was educated at Beijing Foreign Studies University (B.A.) and at New York University (M.A., Ph.D.).

 - Italian Studies